-Category Details Budget percent Deployment Costs Subgrantee deployment costs (e.g., purchase of inventory including electronics and customer premises equipment, construction) and planning (e.g., environmental permitting, rights of way analysis, network design) 96% Programmatic Expenses BEAD Planning, Challenge Process, IT Systems to run Challenge and Grant Applications, 2% Lxperises Subgrantee Selection Process Development and Management Administrative Expenses Staffing, travel, day-to-day monitoring and oversight of subgrantees, training staff, subgrantees and public, ongoing stakeholder communications 2% Non-Deployment Expenses Workforce program, Digital Equity program supplementation, training and capacity building 0%
+Category Details Budget percent Deployment Costs Subgrantee deployment costs (e.g., purchase of inventory including electronics and customer premises equipment, construction) and planning (e.g., environmental permitting, rights of way analysis, network design) 96% Administrative and Programmatic Expenses Challenge Process, IT Systems to run Challenge and Grant Applications, Subgrantee Selection Process Development and Management, day-to-day monitoring and oversight of subgrantees, ongoing communications with stakeholders.
+2% Administrative Expenses Expenses related to NTIA oversight, including staffing, travel, training staff, subgrantees and audit and reporting responsibilities.
+2% Non-Deployment Expenses Workforce program, Digital Equity program supplementation, training and capacity building 0% 😝 after running a competitive grant process, it will amend its budget as part of its final proposal.

 Given that Oregon anticipates its BEAD allocation will not cover sufficient broadband deployment expenses to reach to all unserved, underserved, and CAIs, it will not initially request funds for non-deployment activities.
-However, if the state has remaining funds after running a competitive grant process, it will amend its budget as part of its final proposal.
+However, if the state has remaining funds